 GET A FREE PRICE QUOTE

-The Hyundai Azera is a large front-wheel drive sedan that flirts with the edge of luxury.
-It's not quite as upscale as the Genesis or Equus sedans, but the Azera does make for a longer, roomier alternative to the Sonata.See our 2013 Hyundai Azera review for pricing with options, specifications, and gas mileage ratings
+The Hyundai Azera is a large four-door sedan that straddles the edge of the luxury car market.
+Even though it doesn’t have the quality or premium appointments of the Genesis or Equus, the Azera is a longer, more luxurious alternative to the Sonata in the Hyundai lineup.See our 2013 Hyundai Azera review for pricing with options, specifications, and gas mileage ratings

 The Azera first was introduced in the U.S. in the 2006 model year, as the follow-up to Hyundai's first attempts at premium sedans, the XG300 and XG350 sedans.
 Aimed squarely at the mid-size sedans from Buick and at the Toyota Avalon, the Azera offered mild styling and a 263-horsepower, 3.5-liter V-6, while other world markets also got the Azera with smaller six-, four-cylinder and diesel engines.
 In the U.S. the sole transmission was a five-speed automatic with Shiftronic controls.
 Relatively well equipped, and relatively plain inside, the plush-riding Azera sported a base price tag of about $25,000 in its first model year.